<em>Delosperma</em>, perennial ice plant: planting and growing

 When and how to sow perennial purslane seeds

-Sowing of Delosperma or ice plant seeds is done in seed tray in March or outdoors in April–May.
+Sowing of Delosperma or ice plant seeds is done in seed tray in March or in April–May outdoors.

 In seed tray

-- At 18–21 °C, sow thinly by scattering in seed tray on moist potting compost
+- At temperature of 18–21 °C, sow thinly in seed tray on moist potting compost

-- Do not cover seeds; place in light and keep moist until germination, which takes 10–21 days
+- Do not cover seeds and place in light, keeping moist until germination which takes 10–21 days

 - As soon as seedlings are sturdy enough, prick out into 7 cm buckets

-- Plant in May in open ground, spacing plants about 25 cm apart once risk of frost has passed, or in pots or window boxes
+- Plant in May outdoors, spacing plants about 25 cm once risk of frost has passed, or in pots or planters

-- Sow perennial ice plant seeds thinly by scattering on light soil mixed with coarse sand
+- Sow perennial ice plant seeds thinly (broadcast) in lightened soil mixed with coarse sand

-- Cover with a fine layer of potting compost
+- Cover with a thin layer of potting compost

 - Water